 Skip to Content

-Constipation is most often defined as having a bowel movement less than 3 times per week.
-It is often associated with hard stools or problems passing stools.
-You may have pain while passing stools or may be unable to have a bowel movement after straining or pushing.
+Constipation in infants and children occurs when they have hard stools or have problems passing stools.
+A child may have pain while passing stools or may be unable to have a bowel movement after straining or pushing.

 Irregularity of bowels; Lack of regular bowel movements

-Constipation is most often caused by:
+Constipation may be caused by:

-Other causes of constipation may include:
+Medical causes of constipation may include:

-Lifestyle changes can help you avoid constipation.
+Lifestyle changes can help your child avoid constipation.
 These changes can also be used to treat it.

-Do NOT give laxatives or enemas to children without first asking your doctor.
+Do NOT give laxatives or enemas to children without first asking your provider.

-Call your child's doctor right away if:
+Call your child's provider right away if:

-Also call your child's doctor if:
+Also call your child's provider if:

 The following tests may help find the cause of constipation:

-Reviewed By: Jenifer K. Lehrer, MD, Department of Gastroenterology, Frankford-Torresdale Hospital, Aria Health System, Philadelphia, PA.
+Reviewed By: Subodh K. Lal, MD, gastroenterologist at Gastrointestinal Specialists of Georgia, Austell, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.